 Write a little about yourself.
 Just a paragraph will do.

-As Carl Jung said at the end of his life, "I am astonished,
+As Carl Jung said, "I am astonished, disappointed, pleased with

 curious, compassionate, people-loving, life-seizing, and often